-Kurt: How long does it take from the time someone wants to start putting an EB-5 offering package together, to completing it and being ready to take the offering to market?
+Kurt: How long does it take from the time someone wants to start putting an EB 5 investment projects together, to completing it and being ready to take the offering to market?

 Lets say from the time they meet with an immigration attorney to the time they should expect to have completed putting together the offering package?

 Martin, could you walk us through the process?
-My sense is that the immigration attorney typically acts as the quarterback on EB-5 package development.
+My sense is that the immigration attorney typically acts as the quarterback on EB-5 offering package .
 How do you see your firm's role?